Kvazitec/ktv_turing/readme.md

 **KTV_Turing** = Turing machine emulator powered by Python3

-This emulator gets the CSV file with program for Turng machine.
+This emulator gets the CSV file with program for Turing machine.

 ### Format of CSV file:
 1. **A1 cell is always void**